hazadus/drf-nuxt-bookmarks/README.md

 Site bookmarking service consisting of Telegram bot to receive URLs, DRF API, Celery worker (process tasks passed by telegram bot), and Nuxt/Vue UI.

-## ToDo's

-- Decide whether to use custom user model, or separate profile model.
-Check Djoser docs on how to use custom model.

 ## Tech stack used

 ### Frameworks and libraries